 The “Talking Tales” episodes — and all the author interviews and creative writing commentary — are appropriate for all ages.

 All episodes of Cabin Tales feature excerpts from interviews with great Canadian authors for young people.
-Guest authors this fall include Tim Wynne-Jones, Caroline Pignat, Lori Weber, Karen Krossing, Cary Fagan, Jan Coates, Kate Inglis, Rachel Eugster, Kari-Lynn Winters, Amanda West Lewis, Sarah Raughley, Monique Polak, and many more.
-Together they’ve publishes hundreds of books for children and teens, and they have tons of great advice for young writers.
+Guest authors this fall include Tim Wynne-Jones, Caroline Pignat, Lori Weber, Karen Krossing, Cary Fagan, Jan Coates, Kate Inglis, Marty Chan, Kari-Lynn Winters, Sarah Raughley, Monique Polak, Frieda Wishinsky, Karen Bass, and many more.
+Together they’ve publishes hundreds of books for children and teens, and they have great advice for young writers.

 Complete interviews with all featured authors will be podcasted in Winter 2021.

 As to the excerpts from classic and contemporary fiction used in the podcast, we follow guidelines of Fair Dealing with this copyrighted material.
 Episode shownotes link to the sources.

 Catherine Austen developed the Cabin Tales Podcast during COVID-19 to replace author visits and writing workshops in 2020-21.